chuckyang123/tp/docs/UserGuide.md

   pageNav: 3
 ---

-# SoCAssist User Guide
+# SoCTAssist User Guide

-SoCAssist is a **desktop app for managing contacts, optimized for use via a  Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+SoCTAssist is a **desktop app for managing contacts, optimized for use via a  Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, SoCAssist can get your contact management tasks done faster than traditional GUI apps.